Shallow neural network yields regularization for ill-posed inverse problems: Expanding neural network methods

-Theorems 1 and 2 indicate that the proposed algorithms provide a constructive strategy for building neural networks that serve as regularization solutions, offering explicit answers to the foundational questions (\textbf{Q1}-\textbf{Q3}) from the introduction: \begin{itemize} \item \textbf{Answer to Q1:} the algorithm is designed to construct a neural network that yields a stable approximation for ill-posed problems.
-The stopping criterion, based on the discrepancy principle, ensures the solution's regularity in the presence of noisy data.
-The number of neurons $n$ functions both as the regularization parameter as well as the iteration steps. \item \textbf{Answer to Q2:} our theorems derive a quantitative relationship between the sufficient network size $n=n(\delta)$ and the noise level $\delta$.
-Specifically, under the condition that the operator $A$ is locally H\"older continuous of order $\theta$, this relationship is quantitatively described by $n(\delta)=\mathcal{O}(\delta^{-2/\theta})$.
-This result theoretically confirms that a larger network is not always beneficial.
-Moreover, the numerical results in Section~\ref{simulation} will empirically validate that for higher noise levels, the approximation error does not decrease monotonically as the number of neurons increases. \item \textbf{Answer to Q3:} the expanding neural network methodology progressively increases the number of neurons $n$, thereby inherently incorporating a mechanism for identifying a two-layer neural network of minimal sufficient width that meets the stopping criterion.
-The algorithm automatically selects a suitable network size $n$ to achieve a compromise between computational complexity and approximation accuracy. \end{itemize}
+Theorems 1 and 2 indicate that the proposed algorithms provide a constructive strategy for building neural networks that serve as regularization solutions, offering explicit answers to the foundational questions (\textbf{Q1}-\textbf{Q3}) from the introduction: \begin{itemize} \item \textbf{Answer to Q1:} The proposed algorithms construct neural network approximations that yield stable regularized solutions for ill-posed inverse problems.
+The discrepancy principle provides an \textit{a posteriori} stopping rule based on the noisy data, and the convergence results show that the selected approximations converge to the exact solution as the noise level tends to zero.
+In this sense, the selected neural network acts as a regularized solution. \item \textbf{Answer to Q2:} The theorems quantify how the sufficient network width depends on the noise level.
+In particular, when the Barron-space approximation error has order \(\mathcal O(n^{-1/2})\) and the forward operator is locally H\"older continuous with exponent \(\theta\), the sufficient width can be chosen as $n(\delta)=\mathcal O(\delta^{-2/\theta})$.
+This shows that the network size should be coupled with the noise level rather than enlarged independently.
+The numerical results in Section~\ref{simulation} further illustrate that, for noisy data, the reconstruction error need not decrease monotonically as the number of neurons increases. \item \textbf{Answer to Q3:} The expanding neural network methodology increases the number of neurons gradually and stops at the first architecture, along the prescribed expansion path, that satisfies the discrepancy principle.
+Thus the algorithm automatically selects a sufficiently small and stable network size, balancing approximation accuracy, stability, and computational complexity. \end{itemize}